NikhithaKomati/CloudOps/quicksight_module/readme.md

 to destroy:
             terraform destroy

----> It is a paid service so, i did without terraform apply, and done with basic example taking manifest.json
+---> It is a paid service and separately asking to login for this site. so, i did without terraform apply, and done with basic example taking manifest.json